Yalunka people

 The Yalunka, or Dialonké, are a Mandé-speaking people and the original inhabitants of Futa Jallon (Fouta Djallon), a mountainous region in Guinea, West Africa.
 The Yalunka people live primarily in Guinea, particularly in Faranah, while smaller communities are found in Kouroussa.
 Additional Yalunka are also located in northeastern Sierra Leone, southeastern Senegal, and southwestern Mali.

-The Yalunka are a branch of the Mandé peoples and are closely related to the Susu people.
-Some scholars classify the two as one group, The Yalunka are notable for having first converted to Islam, but then renouncing Islam en masse when Muslim Fula people began dominating their region.
+The Yalunka are a branch of the Mandé peoples.
+They are closely related to the Susu people, and some scholars classify the two as one group.
+The Yalunka are notable for having first converted to Islam, but then renouncing Islam en masse when Muslim Fula people began dominating their region.
 In the eighteenth century, many of the Yalunka's were displaced from the Futa Jallon.
 The Yalunka fought against the Fula jihads, left Futa Jallon, migrating south to the foothills of the mountains in Mamou or east to live amongst the Mandinka people of Upper Guinea, others migrated and established new towns such as Falaba near the region where Rokel River starts, while the remaining of the Yalunka went further into the mountains to settle among the Kuranko, Limba and Kissi people.
 In the midst some were raided by Almamy Samori Toure during the Wassoulou Empire expansion.
 Ultimately, The Yalunka were subdued and absorbed by the Imamate of Futa Jallon.

 They speak the Yalunka language, which belongs to the Mande branch of the Niger–Congo language family.
 Yalunka is mutually intelligible with Susu language.